Jump to content

 • Industry Leadership

-Developed in collaboration with the Class society DNV and the Singapore flag in just two years, as a demonstration of what could be possible for the industry.
+Developed in collaboration with the classification society DNV and the Singapore flag in just two years, as a demonstration of what could be possible for the industry.

-The UN’s International Maritime Organization (IMO) is making the most significant regulatory shift in shipping in a generation: a binding path to zero emissions by 2050.
+The UN’s International Maritime Organization (IMO) is making a historic regulatory shift, setting course for zero emissions shipping by 2050.

 By setting a fuel standard and introducing carbon pricing, the IMO is steering the industry away from polluting bunker fuel toward clean, renewable energy.
-This will make shipping the first sector with a comprehensive decarbonisation plan.
-Now, these decisions must be formally adopted.
+Now, these measures must be formally adopted and backed by strong leadership.

 News from the bridge